66 Church Street

 I am a software developer for the Public Radio Exchange (prx.org), a non-profit online marketplace for distribution, review, and licensing of public radio programming and development shop for mobile and web applications that help public media go beyond broadcast.
 Although my primary work consists of computer programming, it also includes interfacing with clients, developing wireframes and working with designers, and architecting the applications.

-- iOS/Objective-C. Three years of development for iOS, including work from conception to release of over 15 apps including This American Life, Radiolab, KCRW Music Mine, WBUR, WGBH, WNYC, WQXR, KQED, VPR, KPBS, Alphabetter.
+- iOS/Objective-C. Five years of development for iOS, including work from conception to release of over 15 apps including This American Life, Radiolab, KCRW Music Mine, WBUR, WGBH, WNYC, WQXR, KQED, VPR, KPBS, Alphabetter.

 Peer-Reviewed Academic Publications